Amália Sterbinszky

-Amália Sterbinszky (born 29 September 1950) is a former Hungarian handball player who was voted the best female handballer of the twentieth century in Hungary.
+Amália Sterbinszky (29 September 1950 – 3 April 2025) was a Hungarian handball player who was voted the best female handballer of the twentieth century in Hungary.

+Biography

+Sterbinszky was born on 29 September 1950.
 She competed in two Olympic Games (1976, 1980), winning the bronze medal at the first one.
 Sterbinszky also collected three bronze medals at the World Championships and crowned her long and successful international career with a silver at the 1982 World event, which was held on home soil.

 Sterbinszky finished her career in Denmark, subsequently taking the coaching position of the Danish national team.

+Sterbinszky died at a hospital in Copenhagen on 3 April 2025, at the age of 74.